 A high-resolution and eye-catching show artwork

-These are important for branding and to get you discovered and clicked on in iTunes and other apps.
+These are important for branding and to get you discovered and clicked on in the podcast apps.
 You need one 1400×1400 pixel image.

-SoundCloud is the place to host your podcast files
+SoundCloud is an alternative to host your podcast

 It’s one of the most popular audio sites which can help you spread your podcast to more people.
-This will be your server where you’ll host your files and from where you can embed shows onto your site or syndicate them through an RSS feed to directories such as iTunes.
-It also allows you to redirect your subscribers to a new location if you eventually decide to move your files to a different service.
+This will be your server where you’ll host your files and from where you can embed shows onto your site or syndicate them through an RSS feed to all the popular podcast apps.

 Time to rock’n’roll: Get into a quiet room and record your show